Basel Christian Church of Malaysia: Mission zeal

 Active outreach towards the Bumiputra began in 1974, when two members from the congregation at Inanam, Chong Yun Leong and Paul Chung, first launched the campaign of "Preaching the Gospel to the Natives".
 This ministry was first sponsored by the congregation at Inanam.
-A sub-committee was formed to plan strategy and raise funds for the mission.
-In June 1975, Gasin Guntidong, a young Kadazandusun, was engaged to do surveys in the villages.
-Mission began to reach out to the Kadazandusun living in the Inanam and Menggatal areas.
+In June 1975, Gasin Guntidong, a young Kadazandusun, was engaged to do surveys in the villages and mission work was started in the Inanam and Menggatal areas.
 In July 1975, the first Sunday service in Bahasa Malaysia was conducted at the old BCCM Inanam church building with an attendance of 16 people.
 The outreach was stepped up and many villages such as Kg.
 Kokol, Kg.
 Piniang, Kg.
-Binaung, Kg.
-Munsing, were reached.
-In July 1976, the first Bumiputra chapel was built at Kampung Penang.
-The first baptism service for the Kadazan-Dusuns was held on Ascension Day of 1976 with 76 persons baptized.
+Binaung and Kg.
+Mansiang were reached.
+In July 1976, the first Bumiputra chapel was built at Kampung Piniang.
+The first baptism service for the Kadazan-Dusuns was held on Ascension Day of 1976 and 76 people were baptized.

 The mission among the Bumiputra expanded quickly.
 It was taken over jointly by the Kota Kinabalu parish and the Central Council.
-Outreach was not only directed at the Kadazan-Dusuns in the west coast but was extended to the Muruts in Pensiangan District in 1978.
-The mission to the Muruts began when a Christian brother was on official duty to Pensiangan in 1972.
-He saw that thousands of Muruts were living and dying without the gospel.
-They were victims of their social systems and traditions.
-Their need for the gospel was conveyed to the BCCM Central Mission Committee and a team was sent to survey the possibility of a mission there in April 1978.
-In 1978, Richard Angang, a half-Murut pastor, was posted to Sapulut with his family.
-A month later, a young Bible school graduate was sent to join him.
-By 1993, there were a total of 20 young Bumiputra pastors, and 11,000 Bumiputra members worshipping in 80 churches, chapels, or gathering places since BCCM first began its cross-cultural mission about three decades earlier.
+Outreach was extended to the Muruts in Pensiangan District in 1978, after a Christian working in Pensiangan saw that thousands of Muruts were living without the gospel.
+In 1978, Richard Angang, a half-Murut pastor, was posted to Sapulut with his family and a young Bible school graduate was sent to join him.
+By 1993, there were a total of 20 young Bumiputra pastors, and 11,000 Bumiputra members worshipping in 80 churches, chapels and gathering places since BCCM first began its cross-cultural mission about three decades earlier.
 As more and more Bumiputra congregations and places of worship were set up, the BCCM felt the constraints of manpower in the field and leadership for the newly established congregations.

-The BCCM Central Mission Committee felt that it was time to establish a center to provide basic training both in Bible knowledge and leadership for the Bumiputra in Bahasa Malaysia.
+By this time, the BCCM Central Mission Committee decided to establish a center to provide basic training in Bible knowledge and leadership for the Bumiputra in Bahasa Malaysia.